tbaraza/card-triage/README.md

 # Option 2: Code reviewing

-You can jump to the `codereview/` folder and install the packages
+You can jump to the `codereview/` folder and install the packages.

-You can fork this project and add some more commits to Fix / Improve the existing homework
+You can fork this project and add some more commits to Fix / Improve the existing Homework.

 Don't forget to share your code with our Technical Interview reviewers [here](#share-with-us)

-# Option 3: Share us your code
+# Option 3: Share your code

 You have written some nice code that you are pretty proud of and you cannot wait to share it with us!
 Let's talk about it during our interview!